Matters Upon Death: The Executor Problem

 I appoint my wife, ESTELLE GEORGE, and brother, ANTONIO SHOAN, as the Executors of this my Will.
 In the event that my Executors, Estelle George and Antonio Shoan, are unable to act on my behalf, I appoint YVL Firm, Attorneys-at- Law to act on my behalf as my sole Executor of this my Will.
 No bond or other security of any kind will be required of any Executor appointed in this my Will.

 A Will with more than one Executor, especially one naming a company or law firm avoids the Executor problem.
-Should one Executor die at anytime, the other only has to account for the death by exhibiting the Executor’s death certificate and continue with the Probate or Administration as usual.
-With a company or law firm, anyone with signing authority may complete the Probate and Administration.
+Should one Executor die at anytime, the other only has to account for the death by providing the court with the person’s death certificate and continue with the Probate or Administration as usual.
+With a company or law firm, this is not necessary as anyone with signing authority or an associate of the firm may complete the Probate and Administration.

 One comment